boomerang-io/docs/flow/hosting/integrations.md

 ---
-title: Extensions
+title: Integrations
 order: 04
 ---

-# Installing and Configuring Extensions
+# Installing and Configuring Integrations

 The following information will provide detail on how to configure a built in extension in your own installation.

+## GitHub App

+To have Workflows automatically trigger by GitHub Events you will need to create a GitHub App and configure it to send events to your Flow installation.

+> Note: This integration is in beta.
+Reach out on Slack if you would like to learn more.

 ## Slack App